 - Reset the temperature: double-click the Temperature slider.

-- To reset the white balance: Click the curved arrow in the White Balance palette in the right panel.
+- To reset the white balance: Click the curved arrow in the White Balance section in the right panel.

 - Quickly compare after/before: click in the box to the left of the White Balance heading.